DenverW03/ThirdYearProject/README.md

 - C++ for main logic

 Note: C++11 required, it is enforced in the compilation script, some features not available in previous C++ versions are used.
+Note++: Compilation is set up using clang with makefile as I use macos, however you can change this very easily by editing makefiles!

 ## Directories